 Weak cosmological lensing

 One particularly interesting weak-lensing observable are peak counts.
 This higher-order statistic is sensitive to the non-Gaussian aspects of the large-scale structure.
-Together with Chieh-An Lin, we have developed a new model prediction approach for peak counts.
+Together with Chieh-An Lin, I have developed a new model prediction approach for peak counts.
 We have compared this model to N-body simulations, explored its stochastic nature for strategies to constrain cosmological parameters, and looked at different filtering techniques.

 Dark matter, galaxies, and galaxy clusters